-The combination of Metvix cream (Methyl aminolevulinate) applied to the lesion, oxygen in the atmosphere, and light activation creates a photochemical reaction that assists in cancer cell destruction.
+The combination of photosensitive cream applied to the lesion, oxygen in the atmosphere, and light activation creates a photochemical reaction that assists in cancer cell destruction.
 The process causes a localized inflammatory response and the area may become reddened, blister or crust.
 This is a normal response, but for some people, the procedure can cause discomfort.

 Depending on what we are treating, you may require two treatments approximately two weeks apart.
-On each occasion, the same procedure will be followed for the prescribed treatment, and the same aftercare instructions will apply.
+The same procedure will be followed for the prescribed treatment on each occasion, and the same aftercare instructions will apply.

 How does PDT work?